Noemonbls/PCBS_project/README.md

 If we present participants with a single flash of light and multiple audio beeps, they will report seeing more than one flash of light.
 This is particularly interesting because this flash of light is an unambiguous stimulus, which means that participants should be very good at the task.
 It shows that the visual modality is not as central as we may be prone to think, since we show here that audio perception overrides visual stimulus classification.

+main.py contains the code needed to run the experiment, which calls useful_functions_PCBS_project.
+The data analysis pipeline is contained in data_analysis, but to call it you may need to change the directory so that it corresponds to where the data is stocked on your computer.
+Finally, data_analysis_notebook contains the analysis I've obtained with the data I've recolted, and a few comments.